-OFFENSE Felony Conviction Other Conviction OI I LNGL (Years) (Years) Driving Under The Influence-Related Offenses , , General Definition: Driving or operating a motor vehicle or common carrier 3 3 while mentally or physically impaired as the result of consuming an 3 3 alcoholic beverage or using a drug or narcotic.
-Liquor Law-Related Offenses General Definition: The violation of laws or ordinances prohibiting the 3 3 manufacture, sale, purchase, transportation, possession, or use of 3 3 alcoholic beverages, excluding DUI and drunkenness offenses.
-Manufacturing Methamphetamine in Federally Assisted Housing General definition: Conviction for drug-related criminal activity for the Lifetime ban Lifetime ban production or manufacture of methamphetamine on the premises of Lifetime Dan Lifetiffie ball Federally-assisted housing.
-Pornography/Obscene Material-Related Offenses General Definition: The violation of laws or ordinances prohibiting the 5 3 manufacture, publishing, sale, purchase, or possession of sexually explicit 5 3 material, e.g. literature or photographs.
-Prostitution-Related Offenses General Definition: To unlawfully engage in or promote sexual activities for 3 3 profit.
-3 Sex Offender Registrant General Definition: Identification of a registration by the applicant as a registered sex offender in one or more jurisdictions covered by the search.
-(Note that requirements for registration vary by locale and may require the Lifetime ban Lifetime ban individual to actively register themselves by law in some states.
+OFFENSE Felony Conviction (Years) Other Conviction (Years) Driving Under The Influence-Related Offenses General Definition: Driving or operating a motor vehicle or common carrier while mentally or physically impaired as the result of consuming an alcoholic beverage or using a drug or narcotic.
+3 3 Liquor Law-Related Offenses General Definition: The violation of laws or ordinances prohibiting the manufacture, sale, purchase, transportation, possession, or use of alcoholic beverages, excluding DUI and drunkenness offenses.
+3 3 Manufacturing Methamphetamine in Federally Assisted Housing General definition: Conviction for drug-related criminal activity for the production or manufacture of methamphetamine on the premises of Federally-assisted housing.
+Lifetime ban Lifetime ban Pornography/Obscene Material-Related Offenses General Definition: The violation of laws or ordinances prohibiting the manufacture, publishing, sale, purchase, or possession of sexually explicit material, e.g. literature or photographs.
+5 3 Prostitution-Related Offenses General Definition: To unlawfully engage in or promote sexual activities for profit.
+3 3 Sex Offender Registrant General Definition: Identification of a registration by the applicant as a registered sex offender in one or more jurisdictions covered by the search.
+(Note that requirements for registration vary by locale and may require the individual to actively register themselves by law in some states.
 Some states prohibit discrimination on the basis of registration as a sex offender.).
-Trespass of Real Property-Related Offenses General Definition: To unlawfully enter land, a dwelling, or other real 3 3 property.
-3 Weapons Law-Related Offenses General Definition: The violation of laws or ordinances prohibiting the manufacture, sale, purchase, transportation, possession, concealment, or 10 3 use of firearms, cutting instruments, explosives, incendiary devices, or 3 other deadly weapons.
-Drug/Narcotic-Related Offenses: Manufacture or Distribution Indicated General Definition: The violation of laws prohibiting the production, 10 3 distribution, or trafficking of certain controlled substances and the 10 3 equipment or devices utilized in their preparation and/or use.
+Lifetime ban Lifetime ban Trespass of Real Property-Related Offenses General Definition: To unlawfully enter land, a dwelling, or other real property.
+3 3 Weapons Law-Related Offenses General Definition: The violation of laws or ordinances prohibiting the manufacture, sale, purchase, transportation, possession, concealment, or use of firearms, cutting instruments, explosives, incendiary devices, or other deadly weapons.
+10 3 Drug/Narcotic-Related Offenses: Manufacture or Distribution Indicated General Definition: The violation of laws prohibiting the production, distribution, or trafficking of certain controlled substances and the equipment or devices utilized in their preparation and/or use.
 Offenses contained in this category specifically indicate manufacture or distribution.
+10 3

-^{} Unless a person can demonstrate that his/her record is incorrect (e.g., the person was never convicted of the manufacture of methamphetamine or is not subject to lifetime registration requirements, as applicable), mitigating factors will not be considered for a person whose records indicate this offense.
+Unless a person can demonstrate that his/her record is incorrect (e.g., the person was never convicted of the manufacture of methamphetamine or is not subject to lifetime registration requirements, as applicable), mitigating factors will not be considered for a person whose records indicate this offense.
 A household with a member whose record indicates an offense with an asterisk ("") may only be admitted to the PH program if the member whose record indicates the offense is no longer a member of the household.